Can you skip Louvre in Paris, Prado in Madrid or MoMa in NYC?

 Everyone knows Parmigiano Reggiano, the eminent cheese mentioned in Boccaccio's Decameron to flavor maccheroni and ravioli.
 But do you know that exists a dedicated museum?

-Its history is presented in a former cheese factory where you fin the ancient tools used for the production of milk such as the large copper bell boiler, the steam engine or the butter churn, instruments collected in the production area of Parma, Reggio Emilia, Modena, Bologna and Mantua.
+Its history is presented in a former cheese factory where you fin the ancient tools used for the production of milk such as the large copper bell boiler, the steam engine or the butter churn, and instruments collected in the production area of Parma, Reggio Emilia, Modena, Bologna and Mantua.

 Via Volta 5, 43019 Soragna (PR)